yext/search-core/docs/answers-core.answersconfig.experienceversion.md

 ## Remarks

-May be a configuration label (string) or a configuration version (number)
+May be a configuration label (string) or a configuration version (number).

 ## Example